nezhar/skeleton-angular/{{ cookiecutter.project_slug }}/README.md

 Run `docker-compose run --rm node "ng generate component app/modals/{modalName}"` to add a new modal.

-The new component will be added directly in the declarations of the modal module, located under `src/app/modals/modals.module.ts`.
+The new component will be added directly in the declarations of the modal module, located under `projects/{{ cookiecutter.project_slug }}/app/modals/modals.module.ts`.
 Open the file an make sure to also add the component in the **entryComponents** array, so the component can be loaded using NgbModal.

 Always extend the **ModalBaseComponent** in a newly created modal, and use the provided content areas in the template